 - 4.8.1 All appointees new to the College must undergo an occupational health check.
-This is to ensure that they are fit for work in their appointed role and to enable the College to provide for any adaptations/adjustments for the appointee to do the role, for example a special chair, keyboard etc as necessary. - 4.8.2 The individual will be asked to complete a health questionnaire which should be returned to the Occupational Health Department, via the online Cohort system, for assessment.
+This is to ensure that they are fit for work in their appointed role and to enable the College to provide for any adaptations/adjustments for the appointee to do the role, for example a special chair, keyboard etc as necessary. - 4.8.2 The individual will be asked to complete a health questionnaire which should be returned to the HR department in the envelope provided which will be forwarded to the Occupational Health unit for assessment.
 A report will then be issued to the HR department declaring whether or not the individual is fit to work, including any recommended adjustments (if applicable).